Concordium/concordium-use-case-examples/nft-client/README.md

 Call the smart contract function for minting a number of NFTs with provided token IDs.
 This command will result in a transaction on the blockchain and requires account keys, see section for setting up account keys.

-Notice only the smart contract will only allow the contract owner to call the mint function.
+Notice the smart contract will only allow the contract owner to call the mint function.

 #### Example: